Should You Buy SGB From the Stock Exchange?

 The liquidity factor is important to consider when buying SGBs from the secondary market because it affects how easily you can sell them if you need to.
 If the SGBs are illiquid, you may have difficulty selling them quickly and at a good price.
 Therefore, it is important to assess the SGBs’ liquidity before buying them.

-Can I buy SGB in secondary market and hold it till maturity?
+Can I buy SGB in the stock market and hold it till maturity?

 Yes, you can buy SGB from the secondary market and hold it till maturity.